Turku Animated Film Festival: Interview with Kimmo Sillanmikko

 PS: The Turku Animation Festival has received 838 submissions for its International competition, 32 shorts were selected for the competition by Joni Männistö.

-KS: The amount of submissions was overwhelming, we had hoped to receive about 500 submissions because it is the first edition of our festival.
-Most of the submissions were very good, it was quite a work to select the 32 shorts.
+KS: The number of submissions was overwhelming; we had hoped to receive about 500 submissions because it is the first edition of our festival.
+Most of the submissions were very good, and it was quite a task to select the 32 shorts.

 PS: Who will be the guests of TAFF?

 Andrea Martignoni is going to give a masterclass on sound in animation he is also presenting the contemporary Italian animation collection he produced.
 Jószef Fülöp from Mome Anim is giving a presentation and showing the best of Mome Screening.
-The jury members Mihai Mitrica of Anim'est (Romania), he is bringing a special Delta Space Mission Outdoor Screening.
-Our other jury member Sara Koppel, from Copenhagen studio Naked Love Film is presenting her films along with some Odense Film Festival favorites.
+The jury member, Mihai Mitrica of Anim'est (Romania), is bringing a special Delta Space Mission Outdoor Screening.
+Our other jury member, Sara Koppel from Copenhagen studio Naked Love Film, is presenting her films alongside some Odense Film Festival favorites.

 PS: Why is art house animation so important to you for showing on TAFF?